 All rental companies offer different types of insurance.
 The advantage of taking out their insurance is that you can reduce your deposit as much as possible (sometimes up to 0).
 For so-called “full” insurance, count at least 25 NZD per day (in addition to the price of the vehicle), up to 60 NZD for a large motorhome.
 On the other hand, read the conditions of cover carefully because unfortunately, most rental companies do not cover certain types of accidents.
 For example, it is rare for a rental company to cover accidents during night driving, when you roll over without any other vehicle involved, or if you damage the rocker panel, the roof, the windshield and the tires.

 Most of the time private insurance is cheaper than more comprehensive insurance.
 The only drawback is that you still have to advance the deposit to the rental company.
 Because in the event of an accident, the rental company will use the deposit to pay for repairs.
-In parallel, you will have to make a claim to the insurance company to get reimbursed.
+In parallel, you will have to file a claim to the insurance company to get reimbursed.
 There are many companies that offer this type of service and they are very effective (online complaints, short repayment periods, etc.).
-You have in particular RentalCover which is well known in New Zealand and Australia.

 What budget should you plan for a Road Trip in NZ?

-Even if the cost of living is quite similar to the UK, gasoline and the rental of the vehicle (if necessary) will represent a significant part of your budget.
+Even if the cost of living is quite similar to our European countries, gasoline and the rental of the vehicle (if necessary) will represent a significant part of your budget.
 Activities and campsites can also be quite expensive.

 The average budget for 3 weeks and for 2 people in a campervan